 Jardin21

-Jardin21 is a green and cultural wasteland located in the 19th, right next to the Canal de l’Ourcq, with 1,850 m² of garden and market garden plots.
-On the agenda: a zen and cheerful mix of gardening, workshops for children, sports, small markets, fresh food, and a rather groovy musical vibe.
-You can also find a restaurant open for lunch and dinner from Wednesday to Sunday, and several bars with local and artisanal drinks (beers, juices & pastaga), organic wines and juices, and other cocktails.
+Jardin21 is a green and cultural wasteland located in the 19th, right next to the Canal de l’Ourcq, with 1,850 m² of garden and market crops.
+The venue’s program includes a zen and joyful mix of gardening, workshops for children, sports, small markets, fresh food, and a rather groovy musical atmosphere.
+You’ll also find a restaurant open for lunch and dinner, from Wednesday to Sunday, and several bars serving local and artisanal drinks (beers, juices & pastis), organic wines, juices, and other cocktails.

 Tested in 2023